GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   $ jbrowse add-connection ASSEMBLYNAME DATADIRECTORY [LOCATION]

 ARGUMENTS
-  ASSEMBLYNAME   Assembly name of the configuration to add to'
+  ASSEMBLYNAME   Assembly name of the configuration to add a connection to'

   DATADIRECTORY  URL of data directory
                  For hub file, usually called hub.txt